About Los Lunas Town

 Jail & Inmate Records

-The Valencia County Detention Center, located in Los Lunas, serves as the primary incarceration facility for Valencia County.
+The Valencia County Detention Center, located in Los Lunas, is the primary incarceration facility for Valencia County.
 When individuals are arrested, they undergo a standard booking process that includes fingerprinting, photographing, and documentation of personal information.
 Families and attorneys can search for current detainees through the detention center's website, which maintains an updated inmate lookup system.
 Visitation at the facility follows specific protocols, requiring visitors to schedule appointments in advance and follow strict guidelines.

 Arrest Records